danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 ***"Is it actually this hard to set up?"***

-I'll attempt to answer all of these questions in this article before showing you how to implement Dagger in your own Android app in Part 2.
+In this article, I'll attempt to answer all of these questions before showing you how to implement Dagger in your own Android app in Part 2.

 In order to answer **"What is Dagger?"**, it would be helpful if we learned what dependency injection is first.